 An array is a data structure that is capable of storing more than one item of data (value) at a time.

-To achieve this, each piece of data in an array is given an index number (a unique storage slot, called an element).
+To achieve this, each piece of data in an array is given an index number to indicate its position.

-To assign or read from an array, we simply refer to the array name and index (position) number, e.g. burgers contains “Fillet Tower”.
+To assign or read from an array, we simply refer to the array name and index (position) number, e.g. Burger contains “Fillet Tower”.

 When a new value is assigned to an array element, it automatically replaces whatever was stored in that position previously.

 Using Multiple Arrays

 Using multiple arrays we can create relationships between stored data.
 To do this we need to ensure that the array index number is consistent for all related data.